MacMagic1/ChatGPTSteamBot/README.md

 ![alt text](Pictures/Before_Setting_Key_And_Login.png)

+Image of HelpBot/bin/Debug/config.ini

 ![alt text](Pictures/Before_Configured.png)

 To connect to Steam:

-1. Populate the username parameter SteamUsername=PLACEHOLDER in the config.ini file in the project directory with the username you use to log into Steam
+1. Populate the username parameter SteamUsername=PLACEHOLDER in the HelpBot/bin/Debug/config.ini file in the project directory with the username you use to log into Steam
-2. Populate the password parameter SteamPassword=PLACEHOLDER in the config.ini file in the project directory
+2. Populate the password parameter SteamPassword=PLACEHOLDER in the HelpBot/bin/Debug/config.ini file in the project directory

 ![alt text](Pictures/After_Configured.png)